smun610/apiBasic/README.md

 # apiBasic
-PPractice development Java Spring boot.
+Practice development Java Spring boot.

 This app was created to help me understand Spring-Boot framework by developing a simple rest API that interacts with a mySQL DB.